DevExpress/devextreme-documentation/concepts/05 UI Components/Switch/00 Getting Started with Switch/20 Define a Hint.md

     })

     export class AppComponent {
-        hint_message: string = "Click to switch on";
+        hintMessage: string = "Click to switch on";
         onValueChanged(e: {value: boolean}) {
-            this.hint_message = e.value ?
+            this.hintMessage = e.value ?
 "Click to switch off" : "Click to switch on";
             // ...
         }
     }